All Episodes

 If you tried to design war on the premise that human beings could flap their arms and fly, if you tried to design a military strategy based upon that false assumption, would not work.

-If you tried to send a probe to Jupiter or your anus, based upon the idea that the Earth was the center of the solar system and the entire universe revolved around the Earth, well, you wouldn't get a you wouldn't get it even close.
+If you tried to send a probe to Jupiter or your anus based upon the idea that the Earth was the center of the solar system and the entire universe revolved around the Earth, well, you wouldn't get it.

-If the false premise is it doesn't really matter what you do after that, okay, starting with the assumption that two and two make five, we're going to build this whole complex system.
+Okay, starting with the assumption that two and two make five, I'm going to build this whole complex system.

-Well, I'm going to say that two and two make five, but don't worry, people can just adjust the living shit out of these calculations later.
+Well, I'm going to say that two and two make five, but don't worry, people can just the living shit out of these calculations later.

-We'll put the Earth at the center of the solar system, then we just need 1,500 pages of calculations to figure out where Mars is, as opposed to one calculation if we put the sun at the center and the earth going around.
+Then we just need 1,500 pages of calculations to figure out where Mars is, as opposed to one calculation if we put the sun at the center and the earth going around.

-Mercury, Venus, Mars.
+Third from the sun, Mercury, Venus, Mars.

 Sorry, Mercury, Venus, Earth, Mars.

-If you enshrine at the center of your system that the initiation of the use of force and staggering levels of violent power are somehow compatible with human nature, your system is going to fuck up forever and ever, well, until it runs out of math.
+If you enshrine at the center of your system that the initiation of the use of force and staggering levels of violent power are somehow compatible with human nature, your system is going to fuck up forever and ever.

 Everything that you're going to put in place to protect people will end up being used to enslave them.